MelKorSA/fiscal-flow/README.md

 ## 📞 Support

-For issues and feature requests, please [open an issue](https://github.com/yourusername/fiscal-flow/issues) on GitHub.
+For issues and features, please [open an issue](https://github.com/yourusername/fiscal-flow/issues) on GitHub.

 ---